A Brief Introduction to XACML

 handling, and other related features.
 It also contains the PDP

-class, which is the entry point for most code.com.sun.xacml.attr
+class, which is the entry point for most code.com.sun.xacml.attr is the package that supports all

 the standard XACML attribute data types, as well as designators,